tue-5ARA0-2021-Q3/poker-server-backend/README.md

 You can now start a local server instance:
 ```
-python manage.py grpcrunserver --dev --settings=configurations.dev.settings
+python manage.py runserver --settings=configurations.dev.settings
 ```

-Server by default will create 2 test player's tokens and will print it at startup.
+Server by default will create several test player's tokens and will print it at startup.
 Here is an output example of 2 test players with `da1ff3c4-69c7-44a9-a217-8ec6c746d875` and `8b06fe61-e581-4ef7-b382-6916345052f6` tokens.